polterguy/polterguy.github.io/tutorials/magic-captcha-outperforming-google-2567-times/index.md

 PoW on the Blockchain implies having a seed value starting out at e.g. 0 that you append to some string value, for then to generate a hash until you've got n trailing zeros at the end of your hash.
 If you don't get a resulting hash value with n trailing zeros, you increment the seed value by 1, and try again - Until you've got a hash value with enough trailing zeros to be considered valid.
 This implies a client wanting a valid token needs to generate n amount of hash values, depending upon how many trailing zeros you need for a valid token.

 * 1 ZERO requires on average 16 hash values
-* 2 ZEROs requires on average 256 hash values
+* 2 ZEROs require on average 256 hash values
-* 3 ZEROs requires on average 4,096 hash values
+* 3 ZEROs require on average 4,096 hash values
-* 4 ZEROs requires on average 65,536 hash values
+* 4 ZEROs require on average 65,536 hash values
-* 5 ZEROs requires on average 1,048,576 hash values
+* 5 ZEROs require on average 1,048,576 hash values

 For most endpoints where Magic CAPTCHA is feasible, a workload of 3 or possibly 4 is a good value.
 5 implies generating a token might take minutes, even on an M3 CPU.
 2 is too small, and barely uses the CPU at all before a valid token has been generated.

 ## The frontend code

 To understand how Magic CAPTCHA works, it might be easier for some to look at its code.
-Below is a typicaly JavaScript client library to generates a CAPTCHA token.
+Below is a typical JavaScript client library that generates a CAPTCHA token.

 ```javascript
 (function() {